dextermayhewjd/qa_back_end/README.md

 - `AWS_ACCESS_KEY_ID`: Your AWS access key ID for deploying to Elastic Beanstalk.
 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key for deploying to Elastic Beanstalk.

-Feel free to modify the workflows or Dockerfile to suit your specific deployment requirements.
-Happy deploying!

-If you have any questions or issues, please feel free to open an issue or reach out to the maintainers.

-**Note:** This README is generated automatically based on the contents of the Dockerfile and GitHub Actions files in this repository.
-Make sure to keep them up to date if any changes are made.